bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/ShieldConductorDiameter_1as$loCX107Pk6vf9GXkJu/Documentation.md

-Shielded conductor diameter (only for coaxial wire pair).
+Indicates the shielded conductor diameter.
+It is only used for coaxial wire pair.